6 Ways To Improve Your Child's Digestion

 4. Avoid digestion trouble-makers

-Even though I avoid restricting a child's diet as much as possible (we nourish before we restrict), hard-to-digest foods like gluten and non-fermented cow's dairy tend to destabilize the environment, particularly if it's not so healthy to begin with.
-Avoiding these eases stress on the system.
+Also, though we always nourish before we restrict, hard-to-digest foods like gluten and non-fermented cow's dairy tend to destabilize the environment, particularly if it's not so healthy to begin with.
+Avoiding these while you get the microbiome in better shape eases stress on the system.

 5. Focus on Flavonoid-Rich Foods